eslint-stylistic/eslint-stylistic/docs/contribute/project-progress.md

 - During this process we are aiming for 1:1 rules migration, and will not consider improvements or changes to the rules.
 - We will use scripts to migrate the rules from ESLint's codebase to this repo (no manual editing), to keep them in sync, until stage 2.

-## 👉 2.
+## ✅ 2.
 Waiting for ESLint's announcement

-Then we will have a clear image of what rules to be included in this repo.
+ESLint has [announced the deprecation list](https://eslint.org/blog/2023/10/deprecating-formatting-rules/), and we have migrated all the rules included in the list.

-## 3. Maintenance
+## 👉 3.
+Maintenance

 Releases, bugfixes, and might introduce new rules based on community feedback.

 - The effort of maintaining those formatting/stylistic rules will be shift from ESLint/`typescript-eslint` teams to this repo.
 We can start to consider improvements and changes to the rules.
 - Collaborate with ESLint/`typescript-eslint` teams to redirect users in their docs to migrate to this project for formatting rules.

+We aim to release v1.0 soon as the 1:1 drop-in replacement.

+Things to do:

+- Verify if migrated rules work well with various of projects
+- Clean up and unify the docs
+- Find more maintainers
+- Release v1.0

 ## 4. Refactors